bskinn/tempvars/README.rst

 *A context manager for handling temporary variables in Jupyter Notebook, IPython, etc.*

-One of the most frustrating aspects of working with Jupyter notebooks (for me, anyways) is debugging a worksheet for half an hour and discovering a carried-over variable name was hanging around in the notebook namespace and causing the misbehavior.
+A frustrating aspect of working with Jupyter notebooks is debugging a worksheet for half an hour and discovering a carried-over variable name was hanging around in the notebook namespace and causing the misbehavior.
 The ``TempVars`` context manager clears selected